What Bit Me? The Ultimate Bug ID Guide

 How Sterifab Can Help

-Sterifab is great for getting rid of bugs on furniture, floors, carpets and more.
-The Sterifab bug spray is a multi-purpose pesticide, insecticide, sanitizer, and deodorant that not only kills a wide rage of insects, but it also functions as a disinfectant, mildewcide, fungicide, bacteriostatic, and fungistatic.
-(Just make sure not to spray it right on your bug bites or stings, or directly on a person or pet.)
+Sterifab is great for getting rid of bugs and insects on furniture, floors, carpets and more.
+The go-to choice for pest control professionals, Sterifab is EPA-approved, leaves no trace and works as a multi-purpose pesticide, insecticide, sanitizer, and deodorant that also functions as a disinfectant.
+(Just make sure not to spray it on your bug bites or stings, or directly on a person or pet.)